Tag: Vrystaat

 Rugby writer Terry McLean said: (The) Paul Roos XV was, bluntly, a nothing team.
 Dannhauser and Fourie had good stances as locks in the scrummage.
 Lyell at No 8 had bags of pace which he used much too little and Burger, a hooker of some note, took a heel from Urlich, though he lost five in the process.
 But behind the scrum Froneman was an obsessive kicker and Kotze at fullback defended principally by making meaningful gestures from a distance.

 And McLook said: I get heart burn (sooibrand) just reading remarks like this; it has always been one of the most irritating and frustrating things for me about South African rugby.
 As a provincial player you get one opportunity in your life to play against an international team so why would you waste the opportunity by constantly kicking the ball away.
 Secondly, it totally eludes me why selectors would pick individuals for a team if that individual does nothing else than kicking.
 If you want to kick a ball go play soccer.
+Eina!

-Later the Silver Ferns played Free State (or Vrystaat) in Bloemfontein and my mate Jean Roux and I decided we needed to go and see that game as well.
+Later the Silver Ferns played Free State (hak Vrystaat) in Bloemfontein and my mate Jean Roux and I decided we needed to go and see that game as well.
 We hitch-hiked to Bloem, arrived in time and watched the game.

 Hitch-hiking flip.jpg